Jmanav/djs-gdg-tasks/README.md

 # djs-gdg-tasks
-This repository is to submit the tasks of GFG
+This repository is to submit the tasks of GDG